You can break down the way most people schedule their days into two categories: Makers vs. managers.

 Here’s an example:

-When Buffer’s Harrison Harnisch transitioned from an individual contributor to a technical lead, his schedule suddenly went from long periods of free time to full of typical managerial problems.
+When Buffer’s Harrison Harnisch transitioned from an individual contributor to managing remote teams, his schedule suddenly went from long periods of free time to full of typical managerial problems.

 Teams from across the company started looking to him for leadership and help.
 This meant more “urgent tasks” that shifted his focus away from maker time.